xiwan/LLM-Game-Agents/README.md

 ![transition-chart](./WereWolf/statics/transition-diagram.png)

-The Game module is responsible for driving the process, including
+The game module is responsible for driving the process, including
-+ Initializing game configuration and players
+- Initializing game configuration and players
-+ Controlling game pace, invoking the Player module at appropriate times to get responses
+- Controlling game pace, calling the player module at appropriate times to get responses
-+ Checking game win conditions
+- Detecting win conditions

-The Player module is responsible for communicating with the LLM
+The player module is responsible for communicating with the LLM, including
-+ Q&A + Memory: Using **langchain ConversationBufferWindowMemory** to complete prompt templating
-+ Summarize + Reasoning: Recording key events (voting, discussion, etc), summarizing and reasoning before answering each question
+- Memory: Objectively summarizing based on logging key events (votes, discussions, etc.)
+- Reasoning: Making inferences based on the memory summary
+- Dialogue: Completing character immersion based on prompt templates
+- Action: Storing important information as memories

 ## LLM-Werewolf-CN